-How To Crochet The Magic Circle (Magic Loop)
+How To Crochet a Magic Ring Photo Tutorial

 First things first, pull out about 10 inches of yarn from your skein.

-Hold the tail end of your yarn with your thumb while you wrap the working yarn diagonally across from your pointer finger to your ring finger (you can also wrap it around your pointer and middle finger if that’s easier).
+Hold the tail end of your yarn with your thumb (of your left hand if you are a righty) while you wrap the working yarn diagonally across from your pointer finger to your ring finger (you can also wrap it around your pointer and middle finger if that’s easier).

 Then continue wrapping the yarn underneath your fingers and diagonally up and over the yarn, creating an ‘X’ shape.
 Hold the working yarn with your pinky finger to secure.

 Insert your hook under the first string of yarn and over the second.

 Pull the back string under the first and twist your hook towards yourself and up.

 Depending on which stitch you’re using, this will determine the number you chain at the beginning.
 It’s important to note that this will become your turning chain.

 For instance, chain 1 for single crochet, chain 2 for half double crochet, and chain 3 for double crochet.

 How to Crochet INTO a Magic Ring